Working with Android ImageView and Bitmap

 }

-Download Image from URL
+Download the Image from an URL

-No matter what method you use, the first step is always to allow INTERNET permission in manifest file.
+No matter what method you use, the first step is always to allow INTERNET permission in the manifest file.

 <uses-permission android:name="android.permission.INTERNET" />